 Here are some ideas of other ingredients you can use in yours:

-- Meats, like ground Italian sausage, salami or even sliced chicken breast or thighs, would be excellent.
-Traditional Italian cold cuts are considered classic ingredients for this.
+- Meats, like ground Italian sausage, ground beef, salami or even sliced chicken breast or thighs, would be excellent.
+Traditional Italian meats (mostly cold cuts) are considered classic ingredients for this.
 I like to use the meat as my base, so whatever you choose, make sure you’ve got enough to cover the majority of the pizza dough.

 - Veggies, like onions, broccoli, green peppers, black olives, red onion, fresh mushrooms, spinach, sun-dried tomatoes, etc. Think of your favorite veggies to add to pizzas and those would be delicious here, too!

-- Olive Oil– In the old country, some folks like to drizzle their fresh stromboli with a good quality olive oil before serving.
+- Olive Oil– In the old country, some folks like to drizzle their fresh stromboli with a good quality olive oil and sprinkle of Italian seasoning before serving

 - Prepare.
 Move the top rack to the center of the oven, and preheat.
 Line a large baking sheet with parchment paper, and spray with nonstick baking spray.
 This will help you roll out your pizza dough, as well as roll the Stromboli.

 - Spread the pizza dough.
 Spread the pizza dough out into a rectangle on the baking sheet, using your hands to form it into a 14” x 10” rectangle.
-It’ll be about ½” thick
+It’ll be about ½” thick.
+If you need to roll out the homemade dough, do so on a lightly floured surface.

 Pro tip: You don’t want the pizza dough to be too thin, or you’ll run the risk of it tearing as you roll it up.